V. P. Singh: Early life and education

-Singh was born on 25 June 1931, the third child of the Hindu Rajput Zamindar family of Dahiya clan, in a village which is located on the banks of the Belan River in the Allahabad district.
+Singh was born on 25 June 1931, the third child of the Hindu Rajput zamindar family of Gaharwar clan, in a village which is located on the banks of the Belan River in the Allahabad district.
 He was adopted by Raja Bahadur Ram Gopal Singh of Manda and became the heir-apparent.
 He became the Raja Bahadur of Manda at the age of 10 in 1941.
 His ancestors were rulers of the predecessor state of Manikpur, founded in 1180 by Raja Manik Chand, brother of Raja Jai Chand of Kannauj.
 (Note: The predecessor state of Manikpur was founded in 1180, by Raja Manik Chand, brother of Raja Jai Chand of Kannauj.
 Raja Gudan Deo, 16th in descent from Raja Manik Chand, established his capital at Manda in 1542.
 Raja Ram Pratap Singh was granted the hereditary title of Raja Bahadur by the British Raj in January 1913.
 The Last Raj Bahadur of Manda, Ram Gopal Singh, adopted a son named Vishwanath Pratap Singh, who became the 7th Prime Minister of India.)
 His family belonged to the Gaharwal clan of the Manda Zamindar.

 He obtained his education from Colonel Brown Cambridge School, Dehradun, and got his Bachelor of Arts and Law degree from Allahabad University.
 He was elected the vice president of Allahabad University Students Union and later received a Bachelor of Science in physics from Fergusson College in the Pune University.